 Essentially this allows you more time to slowly take in the event to then be able to start processing it.

 Some words that may describe what you are feeling through this denial period are listed below.

 Once you experience denial of the event, anger is commonly the next stage as you may find yourself resentful of the situation.

 Anger is a natural human response to a perceived threat.

 A release in adrenaline, the tightening of muscles, increased heart rate, and blood pressure are all effects anger can have on your body.
 Expression, suppression, and calming down are all ways someone might deal with this emotion.
-A constructive expression is always the best way to handle this, but within this context, it may be harder to control.
+A constructive expression is always the best way to handle this, but it may be harder to control within this context.